alexte/photo-booth/README.md

 Quick Howto
 -----------

-Setup a Linux box with nodejs, gphoto2, Chrome browser and "convert" from ImageMagick, .
+Setup a Linux box with nodejs, gphoto2, Chromium browser and "convert" from ImageMagick, .

 Connect the following gear to the Linux box: